dynamicguy/pisleep/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: PiSleep
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: PiSleep
-subheading: Support sustainable farming while enjoying a cup
+subheading: Anti sleep alarm
 mainpitch:
-  title: Why Kaldi
+  title: Why PiSleep
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    PiSleep is a driver and vehicle safety product which can accurately predict and warn driver's sleeping during the driving to protect driver's life and avoid the damage to the vehicle.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+  PiSleep is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.